KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 ![](djangocon-us-2025-recap-images/art-institute-of-chicago-room.jpg)
 [Gallery 211](https://www.artic.edu/galleries/2147483626/gallery-211), one of my favorite rooms

-The [Thorne Minature Rooms](https://www.artic.edu/highlights/12/thorne-miniature-rooms) in the basement are also a must see.
+The [Thorne Miniature Rooms](https://www.artic.edu/highlights/12/thorne-miniature-rooms) in the basement are also a must see.

 🔝 <sub>[**back to top**](#table-of-contents)</sub>